 -Parents, whether their child is in kindergarten or the twelfth grade, like to know how they can stay in touch with teachers and remain aware of important events their students will be taking part in.
 They may also want to know what the school’s policies are, among other things.
 A special section of the site dedicated to keeping parents in the know is always a good idea.

-2. Navigation
+2. Webpage Navigation

 3. Written Content

-4. Fonts and Images
+4. Fonts and Images – Webpages

-5. Coding
+5. Coding of webpages for school

-6. Keeping Everything Up To Date
+6. Keeping School Webpages Up To Date

 When a student is looking to Create web pages for school, they should treat it as challenging by a thrilling learning experience.
 They just might come to need those skills in the future when you are ready to create a site for your school.
 Head on over to Host Otter to either register your domain or purchase a website builder.